-While every effort is made to cultivate a home feeling in each Hostel, various Societies have been organised to stimulate a corporate spirit throughout the whole College.
+WHILE every effort is made to cultivate a home feeling in each Hostel, various Societies have been organised to stimulate a corporate spirit throughout the whole College.

 Apart from the Games Clubs, there are the following Clubs of a more social nature.
 A Sketching Club, a Photographic Club, and a Natural History Club.
 Connected with each Hostel is a Literary and Debating Society which meets once a week; and occasionally inter-debates between the various Hostels take place.
-Musical Societies have been formed, and there is a College Orchestra in connection with the Public College Concert which is given each year.
+Musical Societies are being formed, and it is hoped that ere long a College Orchestra will exist of a sufficiently good quality to be of use in connection with the Public College Concert which is given each year.